Junhyung-Kim/CoreSoftware_assign/README.md

 If you want to make CDF, PDF using json format (Standard Input)

 Then, you can plot CDF, PDF graph & make pdf file named Graph_pdf

+-----If you want tokenize text file using python-----

+-> $ python assignment2.py [text file name]